moves-rwth/storm/documentation/obtain-storm/docker.md

 If you are running Windows, you may need to reboot your machine for the Docker installation to be completed and available using the command line.

 ## Download Docker Image
 Then you have to download the Docker image you want to use.
 All available images can be found on [DockerHub](https://hub.docker.com/r/movesrwth/storm/tags/){:target="_blank"}.
 Currently we offer the latest release and the most recent development versions of Storm.
-The most recent versions are built automatically each day and indicated by the suffix `travis`.
+The most recent versions are built automatically each day and indicated by the suffix `ci-release`.
 Furthermore we also provide debug builds indicated by the suffix `-debug`.

 Download the Storm container you want to use: